 When is the application deadline?

-- For autumn semester: Swiss applicants: 31st August, non-Swiss applicants 30th June.
+- For Swiss/EU applicants: 1st August, for international applicants 30th June.

 When will I learn about the status of my application?